-The renovation of Centennial Chapel is designed to maintain the beauty of the chapel, while improving accessibility and functionality.
-The renovation will include the installation of a new organ, an enhanced space for choir rehearsal, and the construction of a public outdoor garden space.
-(Read more about the project below.)
+The renovation of Centennial Chapel was designed to maintain the beauty of the chapel, while improving accessibility and functionality.
+The renovation included the installation of a new organ, an enhanced space for choir rehearsal, and the construction of a public outdoor garden space.
+The renovated space was rededicated on Sunday, May 20, 2018.
+Read The Voice, a Window to the Soul by Harold Byers, which explains how even after an organ is installed there is still work to be done.
+Learn about the Centennial Chapel project and read additional articles by Harold Byers below.

 In August of 2014, thanks to a generous anonymous donation, Christ Church Cathedral commissioned C. B. Fisk, Inc. to design, build, and install a new organ for Centennial Chapel as part of the chapel renovation project.
 The 2-manual, 22-stop mechanical-action instrument, inspired by historic Italian organ-building principles, will complement the chapel’s intimate neo-Gothic style with warm, gentle voicing.